TLara1/TLara1.github.io/_projects/23_project.md

 \mathcal{L} _{\text{gauge}} = -\frac{1}{4} G^{a\ \mu\nu} G _{a\ \mu\nu},
 \end{equation}

 which describes the interactions between the gauge fields $$A _\mu\left(\mathbf{x}\right)$$.
-This Lagrangian is both gauge invariant and Lorentz invariant; of course, there are other Lagrangians we could write down that have these properties, but as we will soon see, many of those possibilities may not be renormalizable and thus not adequate to describe our theory.
+This Lagrangian is both gauge invariant and Lorentz invariant; of course, there are other Lagrangians we could write down that have these properties, but we stick with the old adage of keeping things simple, stupid.

 For fun, we can write out the equations of motion of Eq. \ref{eq: Gauge Lagrangian} using the Euler-Lagrange equations,